Kumon Logo

 Kumon Logo 1980

-The founder’s son, for whom the first sheets were once developed, took up the real development of the organization and its programs worldwide.
+The founder’s son, for whom the first sheets were once developed, took over the organization’s global development and its programs.
 In 1978, he became the head of the Kumon Institute of Education, and thanks to his efforts, the first center in Europe opened in 1979.
 Under Takeshi Kumon’s leadership, the first logo was also created.

-The emblem consists of a blue square with rounded corners and a double inscription with the name of the methodology.
-The name is taken from the founder who developed this learning system – Toru Kumon.
+The emblem consists of a blue square with rounded corners and a double inscription with the methodology’s name.
+The name is taken from Toru Kumon, the founder of this learning system.

 The dark blue background represents intellect, mentality, deep mental processes, and gradual immersion into the mysteries of science.
 Inside the square, the letter K is inscribed, grouped from separate glowing dots.
 They symbolize:

-• Neurons awakened by mathematical exercises, and connections between them, accelerating thought processes.
+• Neurons are awakened by mathematical exercises and their connections, accelerating thought processes.

-• Numerous students learning through the program.
-Their heads, like ignited dots, illuminated by thought.
+• Numerous students are learning through the program, their heads like ignited dots, illuminated by thought.

-• A chain of tasks, moving through which helps to comprehend science from simple to complex.
+• Moving through a task chain helps comprehend science from simple to complex.

 • A barcode confirming the workbook’s originality.

-Below the square, the full name of the methodology is placed.
-Even lower, there is a full repetition of the logo, but in black color and with the arrangement of K from dots to the right of the name.
+Below the square, the methodology’s full name is placed.
+Even lower, the logo is fully repeated, but in black, with the K from the dots arranged to the right of the name.

-In the smallest font, it is indicated that Kumon is a center for teaching math and language.
-Overall, the logo resembles a sticker on a workbook with a QR code.
+In the smallest font, Kumon is indicated as a center for teaching math and language.
+The logo resembles a sticker on a workbook with a QR code.

 2002 – today